Edward Clancy (cardinal): Priest and Bishop

-Archbishop and cardinal
+Archbishop and Cardinal

 On 24 November 1978, he was appointed Archbishop of Canberra (and Goulburn).
-In the little over four years that he was Archbishop of Canberra and Goulburn, Clancy was respected by the people of Canberra Goulburn as a very friendly and approachable archbishop who was also very supportive of his people and his priests.
-He had a great rapport with young people in the archdiocese.

 On 12 February 1983 he was appointed Archbishop of Sydney and on 28 June 1988 he was elevated to Cardinal-Priest of Santa Maria in Vallicella.
 He also continued his education career throughout this time, becoming the chancellor of the Australian Catholic University in 1992.

 A notable event in the life of his tenure was the beatification of Mother Mary MacKillop, conducted at the Royal Randwick Racecourse on January 15, 1995.
 Pope John Paul II referenced Clancy in his homily when he said: "We are celebrating an extraordinary event in the life of the Church in this land: the beatification of Mother Mary MacKillop, the first Australian formally declared to be among the Blessed in heaven.
 I rejoice with all of you: with Cardinal Clancy and my Brother Bishops, with the priests, Religious, all of you, lay men and women, families, young people and children, who offer a radiant and authentic sign of the Church's vitality.
 I give thanks to God for being able to celebrate this Beatification right here on Australian soil."
 The Pontiff ended his homily by saying: "The Pope for today, Cardinal Clancy for tomorrow.
 Praise be the Lord!"

 Major work on St Mary's Cathedral, Sydney, took place under his episcopacy.
 In 1999 a substantial new pipe organ was built by Orgues Létourneau Ltée of Montreal, Québec.
 In the year 2000 the spires of the cathedral were finally completed.

 During his term as archbishop the neo-Gothic diocesan seminary of St Patrick's at Manly (founded by Cardinal Patrick Moran in 1889) was closed and the heritage listed building leased to an international hospitality school.
 A new seminary, the Seminary of the Good Shepherd, was opened in the inner-western Sydney suburb of Homebush.

 Clancy was a fellow of Warrane College, University of New South Wales.

-Retirement and death
+Retirement and Death

 Clancy retired as Archbishop of Sydney in 2001 and was succeeded by Archbishop George Pell.
 In the period from 21 October 2003 (when Pell was made cardinal) until Clancy's own 80th birthday on 13 December 2003, there were three Australian cardinal electors (had a papal conclave become necessary); Clancy, Pell and Edward Cassidy.

 Clancy's health began to decline after his retirement and he died on 3 August 2014, aged 90, at the Little Sisters of the Poor nursing home in the Sydney suburb of Randwick.